 Conventional open surgery is the technique is performed by a team which include many surgeons and assistants.
 It involves incisions, which causes tissue damage, postoperative pain and more chances of adhesion formation after surgery.
 It further causes a longer hospital stay.

 Robotic surgery is technical advancement in which surgery is done by a few small holes in the abdomen and it can reach to the difficult areas of the body.
 It causes less tissue trauma, less pain and recover is faster after surgery.
+Visit Manipal, the Robotic Surgery Hospital in Dwarka Delhi for the best treatment.

 Diseases for which robotic surgery can be done